jonesahj/skilling-time/src/pages/blog/2016-12-17-be-a-pro-for-a-cause.md

 #### Is there an issue you care deeply about?

 When looking for new pro bono opportunities recently I got a bit bamboozled with the array of choice and found it helpful to think about the issues that I felt particularly charged up about.
-For example media focus on male violence towards women early in 2021 brought up a lot of strong feelings in me, so I started look for a new trustee position at a domestic violence charity.
+For example media focus on male violence towards women early in 2021 brought up a lot of strong feelings in me, so I started looking for female empowerment charities that were seeking marketing support.
 It was a good way for me to channel strong emotions in a positive way.

 #### Do your values connect with a certain cause?